yyan22/SeleniumWebDriver/README.md

 (3) UpdateAccountTestCase.java:
 Verify updating your account details is saved and retrieved after logging out and back in using the My Account link.

 Please note: This test case has not been implemented.
 The reason it is not implemented is because I registered online but have not received any confirmation email.
-As long as I get the link to login, I will work on this test case immediately.
+As long as I get the link to login, I will get to this test case immediately.

 (4) EmptyCartMsgTestCase.java:
 Verify removing all items from your cart produces an empty cart message.